polsys/ennemi/docs/discrete-data.md

 (and a very unrealistic model of weather!), we went through the relevant estimation methods.
 We also discussed one way of interpreting the data.

+In this tutorial, we did not look into autocorrelation, time lags, or masking.
+These features work just as in the [general tutorial](tutorial.md).